Select Page

 Tubal permeability:

-A clinical hysterolaparoscopy might be performed to determine whether both fallopian tunnels are open because blocked fallopian tubes prevent an egg from traveling to the womb and might be the reason for infertility.
+A clinical hysterolaparoscopy might be performed to determine whether both fallopian tubes are open because blocked fallopian tubes prevent an egg from traveling to the womb and might be the reason for infertility.

 We Are Always There For You.
 Call Us 24/7 For Any Help